 "Oh!" the Princes muttered, "Am I worth 200 gold schillings?!"

 "So, do we have a deal?" the King asked.

 "No!" she cried,"Never!"

-"Guards!" the King cried, "Take her to the tower and hold her down while Edmund the clock maker ravishes her!"
+"Guards!" the King cried, "Hold her down while Edmund the clock maker ravishes her!"

 "Noooo," Lilla cried.